memgraph/docs/mage/query-modules/cpp/pagerank_online.md

 #### Input:

 * `walks_per_node: int(10)` ➡ Number of sampled walks per node.
-* `walk_stop_epsilon: double(0.1)` ➡ The probability of stopping when deriving the random walk.
+* `walk_stop_epsilon: double(0.1)` ➡ The probability of stopping when deriving
+  the random walk.
 On average it will create

 #### Output:

-* `node` ➡ Node in graph, for which PageRank is calculated.
+* `node` ➡ Node in the graph, for which PageRank is calculated.
 * `rank` ➡ Normalized ranking of a node.
-Expresses the probability that random surfer will finish in a certain node by a random walk.
+Expresses the probability that a random surfer will finish in a certain node by a random walk.

 #### Usage:
 ```cypher